pints-team/pints/README.md

 We are working on problems in the area of inverse modelling and baysian inference as applied to problems in electrochemistry and cardiac electrophysiology.
-Pints is a collaborative repository to organise our efforts and share tools.
+Pints (Probabilistic Inference on Noisy Time-Series) is a collaborative repository to organise our efforts and share tools.